 Ideally, in no till planting, every seed will have uniform, good contact with the soil.
 Our DuraLok firming wheel for planters fits the seed furrow snugly and isn’t too rigid or too soft.
 And our Thompson Closing Wheel for planters and drills break up the furrow sidewall, firms the seeds in the bottom of the furrow, and closes the furrow adequately.

-Click here to read info. about the importance of uniform spacing in crop yields.
+Click to read information about the importance of uniform spacing in crop yields.